marijnkoolen/scholarly-web-annotation-client/discussion/handling-permissions.md

 }
 ```

+In the above annotation, _Alice_ is the owner/creator of the annotation, _Bob_ can only see but not edit the annotation, while _Charlie_ can see and edit the annotation, as well as delete it.
+Both _Alice_ and _Charlie_ can change who `can_see` and `can_edit` the annotation, although _Charlie_ cannot change or remove the permissions of _Alice_ as she remains the owner/creator of the annotation and does not have to be specified in the parameters.

 ### Bulk updating permissions

 TO DO: finish this section.

-A user can PUT an `AnnotationContainer` using `Prefer` type `PreferContainedIRIs` in the request header and permissions in the URL parameters or by adding permission information in the container representation.
+A user may want to update a set of annotations to have the same acccess status and permissions.
+To enable bulk setting or updating of permissions, a user can `PUT` an `AnnotationContainer` using `Prefer` type `PreferContainedIRIs` in the request header, and the access status and permissions in the URL parameters.

+For sharing annotations with large numbers of users, specifying them in the URL is cumbersome.
+There might be a clean way to add permission information in the container representation.